anklimsk/cakephp-notify/README.md

 ## This plugin provides next features:

 - Sending E-mail from CakePHP using task queues;
-- Using Inline CSS style;
+- Using Inline CSS style with `Twitter Bootstrap`;
 - Notification to the user by ID or role using WEB Notifications API.

 ## Installation